Eliza-Hill/Eliza-Hill.github.io/_pages/about.md

 * Major: Chemical Engineering
 * Minors: Digital Fabrication, Business, and Chemistry

+## Work Experience
+* Tikkun Olam Makers (TOM) Global Fellow
+* Undergraduate Researcher in the Guelcher Laboratory at Vanderbilt University
+* Tennis Instructor and Front Desk Representative at Club Greenwood

 ## Technical Skills

-Through her various projects, labs, and classes, Eliza has aquired a number of different technical skills, inlcuding:

-* 3D Printing with Fused Filament Fabrication (FFF) Printers
 * Designing and Modeling in Fusion 360
-* Project Management
 * Thermal Analysis Using a Differential Scanning Calorimeter (DSC)
 * Laser Cutting
-* Utilizing Filament Extruders and Pelletizers
 * Soldering
 * Rapid Prototyping
 * Electrical Wiring
-* Experience with Arduinos
 * Proficient in Python
-* Proficient in Matlab
+* Proficient in MATLAB
 * Proficient in Microsoft Office

+Digital Fabrication Tools:
+* 3D Printing with Fused Filament Fabrication (FFF) Printers

+## Awards
+* Eliza was recently one of four Grand Prize Winners in the 2023 TOM Global Innovation Challenge, which had over 500 participants from 27 different countries.
+She led her team to create an independent feeding device for a boy with a rare autoimmune disorder and feeding tube, allowing him to go to a summer camp without a registered nurse.
+* Scott Carlton Community Award for exemplifying empathy, compassion & creativity in the 2022 Abraham Accords Open Innovation Challenge
+* National Merit Finalist
+* Hispanic Scholarship Fund Scholar
+* National AP Scholar

-## 3 Fun Facts
+## Fun Facts

 Eliza is working on her pilot's license, has a twin sister, and has played tennis since she was 3 years old!